cromelex/pages-garden/content/technology/projects/smart photo frame.md

 # Smart Photo Wall Panel

 ## Intro
 For the last 3 years I'd been using a refurbished Fire 10 tablet as a wall panel in my hallway.
-I found it was quite handy to have quick access to my Home Assistant dashboard, displaying information like the Weather, calendar entries, and approximate drive time to those calendar event locations, while also having a easy way to control the smart features in our house (blinds, lights, etc).
+I found it was quite handy to have quick access to my [[../../tags/homeassistant|Home Assistant]] dashboard, displaying information like the Weather, calendar entries, and approximate drive time to those calendar event locations, while also having a easy way to control the smart features in our house (blinds, lights, etc).

 The battery only lasted for a few days, but I couldn't be bothered to spend the time and effort to wire it in more permanently - I relied on a magnetic mount in order to have an easy way to remove it for charging.